Joint effusion

 A joint effusion is the presence of increased intra-articular fluid.
 It may affect any joint.
-Commonly it involves the knee.
+Commonly it involves the knee (see knee effusion).

 Diagnostic approach

 The approach to diagnosis depends on the joint involved.
 While aspiration of the joint is considered the gold standard of treatment, this can be difficult for joints such as the hip.
 Ultrasound may be used both to verify the existence of an effusion and to guide aspiration.

 Differential diagnosis

 There are many causes of joint effusion.
 It may result from trauma, inflammation, hematologic conditions, or infections.

 Septic arthritis

 Septic arthritis is the purulent invasion of a joint by an infectious agent with a resultant large effusion due to inflammation.
 Septic arthritis is a serious condition.
 It can lead to irreversible joint damage in the event of delayed diagnosis or mismanagement.
 It is basically a disease of children and adolescence.

 Gout

 Gout is usually present with recurrent attacks of acute inflammatory arthritis (red, tender, hot, swollen joint).
 It is caused by elevated levels of uric acid in the blood that crystallizes and deposits in joints, tendons, and surrounding tissues.
 Gout affects 1% of individuals in Western populations at some point in their lives.